 - A discussion of the way the foot is physically put together, the major bones, muscles, tendons, etc.

-- Information on claiming for an accident that happened in the workplace, that led to some form of a foot
+- Information on making foot injury claims for an accident that happened in the workplace, that led to some form of a foot injury.

 - Information on claiming for foot injuries that have been caused by a slip, trip or fall accident, these are the second most common accidents in the UK.